As Permaculture has been integrated fully into my career and life, the breadth of projects I have actively participated in has ranged across five

 This is a common theme in my work as completing the hydrological cycle is something I am very passionate about.
 I love teaching the subject but combining growing space with water harvesting is a fun pallet to paint.

 The care, maintenance, and planting of tree crops is also one of my passions.
 Seeing the bounty from a more permanent agriculture, I have taken on planting food forests as a way to provide food security to a struggling global population.
-One of these initiatives was planting the seven-layer system of forest gardening in a subtropical and temperate mix.
+One of these initiatives was planting the nine-layer system of forest gardening in a subtropical and temperate mix.
 Through careful observation and detailed documentation, we were able to grow avocados next to currants and elderberries at the Northern edge of the South Island in New Zealand (2007).
 Using specific micro-climate techniques, this food forest really pushed the limits with planting quite far down the hillside where avocado’s would normally die.
-Fortunately I have been able to work in this exact same microclimate in California (2008), and continually from 2009 to present in coastal Portugal with the folks of Escola da Terra and Terra Alta.
-We have extensive food forests at the latter site, which is developing the Mediterranean site into a more subtropical one.
+Fortunately I have been able to work in this exact same microclimate in California (2008), and continually from 2009 to 2017 in coastal Portugal with the folks of Escola da Terra and Terra Alta.
+We had extensive food forests at the latter site, which is developing the Mediterranean site into a more subtropical one.
 Another system that I have been developing is the Parkwalk Permaculture Project’s in Cincinnati, Ohio, USA, edible landscaping with over 40 perennial edible food crops (2005-present).
 It won’t be a full on food forest but it will mock this style while blending with the neighboring community landscaping.
 This allows for this planting strategy to reach the suburbs in a more traditional form yet edible.
+Andmy plantings at Treasure Lake Continue to expand in northern Kentucky.

 Building off my degree in Fish and Wildlife Management, much of my work in Permaculture also includes managing forests with most of it being in the eastern deciduous forest ecosystem at my families land in Kentucky, USA (2001-present).
 This mainly has been in the form of augmenting the forest structure and density for wildlife habitat enhancement.
 Often this involves altering the canopy and sub canopy layers so the shrub layer can come through and produce fruits.
 Also I work a lot with invasive species and see them as helpers rather than something indeed to rid the forest of.
 Often they are my mulch plants for the forest tree crops yet leave little patches of them to perform their ecosystem functions.
 Furthermore, I do much of this work with hands tools as managing succession without fossil fuels allows for an appropriate scale of management.
 Finally, I encourage wildlife because it is also a viable calorie source and more sustainable in the long term than domestic livestock.